bruth/django-tracking2/README.md

 TRACK_IGNORE_STATUS_CODES = [400, 404, 403, 405, 410, 500]
 ```

+`TRACK_REFERER` - If True, referring site for all pageviews will be tracked.
+Default is False

 Views
 -----
 To view aggregate data about all visitors and per-registered user stats,